MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 )
 ```

-As mentioned, we would like our code to work for arbitrary number of steps forward.
+As mentioned, we would like our code to work for an arbitrary number of steps forward.
 Therefore, let's define a range of delta values by which will be used to shift `Y` forward:

 ```sql
 , delta AS (